npryce/adr-tools/README.md

 Use the `adr` command to manage ADRs.
 Try running `adr help`.

-ADRs are stored in your project as Markdown files in the `doc/adr` directory.
+ADRs are stored in a subdirectory of your project as Markdown files.
+The default directory is `doc/adr`, but you can specify the directory when you initialise the ADR log.

 1. Create an ADR directory in the root of your project:

         adr init doc/architecture/decisions

-    This will create the first ADR recording that you are using ADRs to record architectural decisions and linking to [Michael Nygard's article on the subject][ADRs].
+    This will create a directory named `doc/architecture/decisions' containing the first ADR, which records that you are using ADRs to record architectural decisions and links to [Michael Nygard's article on the subject][ADRs].

 2. Create Architecture Decision Records